aphiria/aphiria/README.md

 <h1 id="basic-usage">Basic Usage</h1>

 Out of the box, this library provides a fluent syntax to help you build your routes with ease.
-Let's look at a working example:
+Let's look at a working example.

+First, let's import the namespaces and define our routes:

 ```php
 use Opulence\Routing\Matchers\Builders\RouteBuilderRegistry;